SH7053 - Ethical Issues in Healthcare (2018/19)

 On successful completion of this module student will be able to:

-- identify the ethical dimensions of current issues in healthcare and be able to locate those aspects within the framework of normative ethics and ethical decision-making.
+1. identify and demonstrate a systematic understanding of the ethical dimensions of current issues in healthcare, and be able to locate those aspects within the framework of normative ethics and ethical decision-making.

-- demonstrate capacities for ethical decision-making in healthcare
+2. demonstrate capacities for ethical decision-making in healthcare based around critical evaluation of complex situations

 This module will be assessed by two components:

-(ii) a coursework essay (3000 words) focussing on the application of ethical theories or approaches to an ethical dilemma in healthcare (70%)
+2. a coursework essay (3000 words) focussing on the application of ethical theories or approaches to an ethical dilemma in healthcare

-Brazier, M. Medicine, Patients and the Law, Harmondsworth: Penguin, 2003
+Brazier, M. Medicine, Patients and the Law, 6th ed, Manchester, Manchester University Press, 2016.

 British Medical Association, The Medical Profession and Human Rights: A Handbook for a Changing Agenda, London: BMA, 2001